Welcome/about this guide

 As a local leader, you hold the key to making sure your community has a safe and sustainable drinking water system now and into the future.
 The decisions

 you make, the actions you take (or do not take) regarding drinking water will impact the people, businesses and ecosystems in your region for decades.
-As this guide has outlines, we have significant challenges to overcome, but they are fixable.
+As this guide has outlined, we have significant challenges to overcome, but they are fixable.
 The actions in Drinking Water 1-2-3 will help, but it takes strong leadership from you.